If you’re like most people, you probably don’t think too much about taxes until tax season rolls around. Or until you hear about a tax scam.

 Did I get scammed by TurboTax or H&R Block?

 While we certainly can’t answer that last question exactly, we’re going to try.
-We’ll walk you through these stories and give you some context about what happened, who it happened to, and what to expect in the future.
+We’ll give you some context about what happened, who it happened to, and what to expect in the future.

 Late in April, headlines started popping up alleging that two of the largest tax preparation software and filing companies, TurboTax and H&R Block, had been employing methods to lure their customers away from the government-sponsored free filing software, instead making them pay for the service.